datanav/docs/technical/hubspot-zohocrm.rst

 HubSpot Deal to ZohoCRM Deal
 ----------------------------
-When a HubSpot Deal has a 100% probability of beeing sold, it  will be synchronized with a ZohoCRM Deal.
+Every HubSpot Deal will be synchronized with a ZohoCRM Deal.

 Once a link between a HubSpot Deal and a ZohoCRM Deal is established, it will keep in sync between the two systems, regardless of where it is edited.